danielwaltz/vite-plugin-graphql-codegen/README.md

    */
   matchOnDocuments?: boolean;
   /**
    * Run codegen when a schema matches.
-Only supports file path based schemas.
    *
    * @defaultValue `false`
    */